MicrosoftDocs/win32/desktop-src/DirectShow/cpullpin-receive.md

 ---
-Description: The Receive method is called when the object receives a media sample from the output pin.
+description: The Receive method is called when the object receives a media sample from the output pin.
 The derived class must implement this method. ms.assetid: ef45388b-b038-4838-b76b-dbbdc5388495
 title: CPullPin.Receive method (Pullpin.h)
 ms.topic: reference